West Coast (Lana Del Rey song): Commercial performance

 Despite not being heavily promoted to radio in the United States at the time, "West Coast" debuted at number 17 on the Billboard Hot 100 for the week ending May 3, 2014.
 It marked Del Rey's highest debut and her second-highest charting single on the chart, behind "Summertime Sadness" which peaked at number 6 in September 2013.
-68% of the single's chart points in its opening week were attributed by digital sales of 118,000 copies, while the remaining 32% were attributed by 2.7 million streams.
+68% of the single's chart points in its opening week were attributed to digital sales of 118,000 copies, while the remaining 32% were attributed to 2.7 million streams.
 "West Coast" consequently debuted at number 6 and number 16 on the Digital Songs and Streaming Songs charts respectively.
 The song fell off the Billboard Hot 100 in its second week, but re-entered the chart at number 100 on July 5, 2014, following the release of Ultraviolence.
 "West Coast" became Del Rey's first single to chart on the Rock Airplay chart where it peaked at number 26 and spent a total of 9 weeks on the chart.

 In Canada, "West Coast" bowed at number 26 on the Canadian Hot 100 issued for May 3, 2014.
 It marked Del Rey's second highest-peaking single in the country, after "Summertime Sadness" which peaked at number 7.
 In Oceania, "West Coast" entered the Australian Singles Chart at its peak of number 44 on May 4, 2014, and spent two weeks on the chart in total.
 While the song also debuted at number 31 on the New Zealand Singles Chart where it became Del Rey's third single to chart in New Zealand after "Summertime Sadness" and "Young and Beautiful".

 "West Coast" entered the French Singles Chart at number 34 for the week ending April 26, 2014; it consequently became Del Rey's seventh top 40 hit in France, and spent 26 weeks on the chart in total.
 On the German Singles Chart, "West Coast" peaked at number 22, charting for a total of 14 weeks, while also marking the singer's fourth top 40 hit in Germany.
 In Ireland, "West Coast" bowed at number 31 on the Irish Singles Chart issued for April 17, 2014, becoming Del Rey's fifth top 40 hit in the country and spending 7 weeks on the chart in total.
 "West Coast" initially placed at number 14 in the midweek UK Singles Chart, but later debuted at number 21 on the chart issued for June 7, 2014, with first-week sales of 15,649 copies.
 Following the release of Ultraviolence in the United Kingdom, "West Coast" rebounded to number 36 with sales of 5,517 units.
 The song became Del Rey's eighth top 40 hit in the country and went on to accumulate a total of 6 weeks on the chart.
 Elsewhere, "West Coast" peaked within the top 10 in Greece and Israel, and the top 20 in Hungary, Italy, Scotland, Spain and Switzerland.